 Will we see a change in how terms and conditions function online given Kyle’s experience as a human centipede?
 In a word – no. Terms and conditions will be used to establish the legal relationship between an online service or website and a user for the foreseeable future because, frankly, nobody has figured out a better method.

 Does this mean you need to worry about Apple dragging you off to be part of a HumancentiPad experiment?
 It’s hard to say.
 I’m only halfway through the 36-page terms and conditions the company uses for iTunes.
+Having said that, the South Park iTunes Terms and Conditions parody is pretty damn funny.

 Richard A. Chapo, Esq.